SamMed05/music_pedometer_prototype/README.md

 # Music Pedometer Prototype

-A simple Flutter app prototype to synchronize music to steps.
+A simple Flutter pedometer app prototype to synchronize the music rhythm to your steps.

 ## License